Kedon Slovis: 2019

 Slovis entered the 2019 season as the second quarterback in the depth chart, behind then-starting quarterback JT Daniels.
-Slovis made his first collegiate appearance in the Trojans' season opener against Fresno State, after Daniels suffered a season-ending knee injury.
+Slovis made his first collegiate appearance in the Trojans' season opener against the Fresno State Bulldogs, after Daniels suffered a season-ending knee injury.
 Slovis would go on to make his first start next week, where he set the school record for quarterback touchdowns in a 45–20 victory over the 23rd ranked Stanford Cardinal.
-For his efforts, Slovis was named the PAC-12 Freshman of the Week.
-The next week, Slovis started in an away game against BYU, where he would throw three interceptions in a 30–27 loss in overtime.
+For his efforts, Slovis was named the Pac-12 Freshman of the Week.
+The next week, Slovis started in an away game against the BYU Cougars, where he would throw three interceptions in a 30–27 loss in overtime.
 Slovis would next start in a home game against the 10th ranked Utah Utes, where he left the game early in the first quarter after suffering a possible head injury.
 Backup quarterback Matt Fink would proceed to lead the Trojans to a 30–23 upset victory.
-Following the incident, Slovis was placed in the concussion protocol and ruled out for the next game, an away game at Washington, leaving Fink to start.
-Slovis would return to the starting position for the next game, a narrow loss at 9th ranked Notre Dame.
-Rebounding from that loss, Slovis would lead the Trojans to two straight wins, a blowout against Arizona and a come from behind victory in USC's first away game win of the season at Colorado.
-For his performance in the Colorado victory, Slovis was awarded his second PAC-12 Freshman of the Week Award.
-Following a 56–24 blowout loss to Oregon, where Slovis set the USC record for most pass attempts in a game, Slovis would return to his native Arizona where he set another school record with 292 passing yards and 4 touchdowns in the first quarter of a 31–26 victory against Arizona State.
-For his performance, Slovis was awarded the PAC-12 Player of the Week Award, while freshman Kenan Christon was named the PAC-12 Freshman of the Week.
-The following week, Slovis led the Trojans to a 41–17 blowout of Cal going 29/35 for 406 yards, 4 touchdowns and zero interceptions.
-In the final game of the regular season, Slovis broke another USC record throwing for single game passing yards, throwing for 515 yards and 4 touchdowns (the previous record of 493 yards was set by Matt Barkley in 2012) in a 52–35 win over UCLA.
+Following the incident, Slovis was placed in the concussion protocol and ruled out for the next game, an away game against the Washington Huskies, leaving Fink to start.
+Slovis would return to the starting position for the next game, a narrow loss at the 9th ranked Notre Dame Fighting Irish.
+Rebounding from that loss, Slovis would lead the Trojans to two straight wins, a blowout against the Arizona Wildcats and a come from behind victory in USC's first away game win of the season against the Colorado Buffaloes.
+For his performance in the Colorado victory, Slovis was awarded his second Pac-12 Freshman of the Week Award.
+Following a 56–24 blowout loss to the Oregon Ducks, where Slovis set the USC record for most pass attempts in a game, Slovis would return to his native Arizona where he set another school record with 292 passing yards and 4 touchdowns in the first quarter of a 31–26 victory against the Arizona State Sun Devils.
+For his performance, Slovis was awarded the Pac-12 Player of the Week Award, while freshman Kenan Christon was named the Pac-12 Freshman of the Week.
+The following week, Slovis led the Trojans to a 41–17 blowout of the California Golden Bears going 29/35 for 406 yards, 4 touchdowns and zero interceptions.
+In the final game of the regular season, Slovis broke another USC record throwing for single game passing yards, throwing for 515 yards and 4 touchdowns (the previous record of 493 yards was set by Matt Barkley in 2012) in a 52–35 win over the UCLA Bruins.
 It was his fourth game of at least 400 yards passing, setting yet another school record.
-During the 2019 Holiday Bowl, with USC down 28–24 and with Iowa's sack leader A.J.
-Epenesa continuing to beat USC's offensive line, Slovis suffered an elbow strain in the second quarter after getting sacked by A. J. Epenesa.
-He was replaced by Matt Fink and USC would lose to the Iowa Hawkeyes 49–24.
+During the 2019 Holiday Bowl, with USC down 28–24 and with Iowa's sack leader A. J. Epenesa continuing to beat USC's offensive line, Slovis suffered an elbow strain in the second quarter after getting sacked by Epenesa.
+He was replaced by Fink and USC would lose to the Iowa Hawkeyes 49–24.